jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 If it's hard to identify the 3 and 4 frets back to the next scale degree at a glance, it can help to count backwards.
-Most strings are tuned a perfect fourth apart, so the scale degree on the same fret a string to the right will be 4.
+Most strings are tuned a perfect fourth apart, so the scale degree on the same fret on the neighboring string will be 4.
 The major third is back one fret---this is good to know in general.
 Then a major second (a whole tone T) is back two frets from the 3.
 A minor second (a semitone S) is the fret behind that.